ced4rtree/daedalus/README.md

 ### dwm

-My dwm config includes a button to open firefox, volume buttons, and brightness buttons.
-The keys for these buttons must be edited by the end user or they will not work.
+My dwm config includes a button to open firefox, volume buttons, and brightness buttons, among others.
+The keys for a lot of these buttons must be edited by the end user or they will not work.
+I'll fix that some afternoon when I've got nothing going on.

-### st

-Not much has changed here, other than the font2 patch to allow emojis and the dracula patch for a little ricing.

-Optionally dependent on Noto Color Emoji font pack for emoji support in st

 ### dwmblocks